groundwater/federation/README.md

 # Introduction

-Federation is a federated event emitter using actors, modeled after Akka.
+Federation is a federated event emitter for distributed environments.

+Federation is inspired by Akka and Erlang, and borrows some semantics from the actor model.
+While being a full-fledged actor system would be impressive, it does not meet with the demands of most Node.js apps.
+Federation prioritizes being useful to the Node.js community over being faithful to the pure actor model.

 # Install